qiuxintao101/cobra/docs/detail.rst

 Limitations
 -------------

-As written in the publication, we note that *diffTF* is prone to mis-classifying TFs that (1) act bifunctionally as activators and repressors in different genomic contexts or along with different co-factors, (2) are heavily regulated post-translationally, or (3) show little variation in RNA expression across the samples.
+As written in the publication, we note that *CoBRA* is prone to mis-classifying TFs that (1) act bifunctionally as activators and repressors in different genomic contexts or along with different co-factors, (2) are heavily regulated post-translationally, or (3) show little variation in RNA expression across the samples.
 Some of these mis-classifications may represent interesting subjects for future investigations.
-Furthermore, if two TFs have similar motifs, which makes it difficult to distinguish them, *diffTF* may have difficulties in classifying them correctly.
+Furthermore, if two TFs have similar motifs, which makes it difficult to distinguish them, *CoBRA* may have difficulties in classifying them correctly.
 Thus, for distinguishing the functional roles of TFs from the same motif-family, further biochemical experiments are needed.